 Another friend extended a school-related stay to be with her Brazilian boyfriend.
 She had run out of money and was afraid to ask her parents for more.
 So she was sleeping on the floor of his thrift shop at night, bathing in a very disgusting public bathroom, and eating at his mom’s house for months, until she finally went home.
 Their relationship survived a lot, but it ended when—despite the fact that her wealthy father wrote a letter stating he would be financially responsible for her boyfriend—he was not granted a visa to go to the U.S. They still talk on the phone, and every time I come back he seems to be with women who look like her.

 I didn’t understand why women would proposition boys 14 and 15 years old until I heard stories of women who tried to befriend men, and the men pressured them into relationships they weren’t interested in.
 I thought every foreign woman-Brazilian man couple I saw was out of a mutual exchange of romance and financial support.
 She buys the groceries, he provides the love.
 Brazilian men (at least the ones in this tourist area) seem to be eternally ready to fall in love.
 Rather than bitterly trying to avoid it, like so many of the men I know at home, they seem to be ready to dive headfirst.
 This can be quite a dizzying experience, add it to the magic of the city, and you get a relationship of astounding emotional proportions.
 Though there won’t be any money exchanged, it’s understood that the foreigner will pay for meals and drinks.
 That’s the most basic exchange of personal resources between a Brazilian and foreigner.
 It’s one that can be based on mutual respect and mutual fun.
-Yet somehow, some women (I guess women without much backbone) find themselves with men they’re not so interested in, yet the man pressures her to buy him drinks or groceries or purchase his art.
+Yet somehow, some women (I guess women who are vulnerable to manipulation) find themselves with men they’re not so interested in, yet the man pressures her to buy him drinks or groceries or purchase his art.
 This type of pressure happens because the male-female dynamic is still in place.
 Just like how a group of female strippers are completely at the service of the men at a bachelor party, yet a male stripper can come into a woman’s bachelorette party and dominate the space.
 He’s still a man in a world where men dominate women.
-But if a woman chooses to buy a boy, rather than a man, she remains in control.
-This is the conclusion I came to when I was on a beach in Jamaica and I watched a skinny boy oiling the back of this white woman.
+But if a woman chooses to buy time a boy, rather than a man, she remains in control.
+This is the conclusion I came to when I was on a beach in Jamaica and I watched a skinny boy oiling the back of this middle-aged white woman.
 “What does she want with a boy?”
 I wondered aloud.
-Then I thought about the character of Jamaican men, and I immediately understood.
-The man would take your money and then act like it was his from the get go.
+Then I thought about the power dynamics with a grown man vs. a teenager, and I immediately understood.
+An aggressive man would take your money, then call the shots in the situation.

 A brief word about Ilê Aiyê: Ilê Aiyê was founded in 1974 to bring the presence of black people to the Bahian carnival.
 Before 1974, the afoxé group Filhos de Ghandy had been guaranteeing a presence for black men in Bahia’s carnival since 1949.
 The exclusively male group wears all white with accents of blue.
 With the name Ghandy, they intend to be a peaceful, but powerful presence.
 When they spill out into the streets it’s like a huge white river flowing down the avenue.
 The men attempt to break up fights (some say they start a few by jumping in before they know what’s happening) and they carry perfume to spray beautiful women with (they spend a lot of carnival flirting).
 Since I’ve been coming to Brazil, Gilberto Gil has been a part of the group.
 Their music, like all the music of the afoxé groups, is clearly African—based on percussion and remembered rhythms.